Transforming End of Life Trajectories HEA4219

 Who is this module for?

 This module is aimed at frontline clinicians, providing core level palliative care.
-It will be of particular interest to District Nurses and General Practitioners, hospital ward nurses and trainee/SASS doctors, all specialist nurses, hospice nurses and doctors, some allied health professionals dependent upon role e.g. occupational therapists, physiotherapists, paramedics, pharmacists – all whose work encompasses interaction with those approaching the final months and year of life.
+It will be of particular interest to District Nurses and General Practitioners, hospital ward nurses and trainee/SAS doctors, all specialist nurses, hospice nurses and doctors, some allied health professionals dependent upon role such as occupational therapists, physiotherapists, paramedics, pharmacists – all whose work encompasses interaction with those approaching the final months and year of life.

 The module includes:-